python-cffi/cffi/doc/source/using.rst

 CFFI implements this by defining ``my_callback`` as a static C function, written after the ``set_source()`` code.
 The ``<cdata>`` then points to this function.
-What this function does is invoke the Python function object that was dynamically attached by ``@ffi.def_extern()``.
+What this function does is invoke the Python function object that is, at runtime, attached with ``@ffi.def_extern()``.

-Each function from the cdef with ``extern "Python"`` turns into only one C function.
+The ``@ffi.def_extern()`` decorator should be applied to a global function, once.
+This is because each function from the cdef with ``extern "Python"`` turns into only one C function.
 To support some corner cases, it is possible to redefine the attached Python function by calling ``@ffi.def_extern()`` again---but this is not recommended!
-Better write the Python function more flexibly in the first place.
+Better write the single global Python function more flexibly in the first place.
 Calling ``@ffi.def_extern()`` again changes the C logic to call the new Python function; the old Python function is not callable any more and the C function pointer you get from ``lib.my_function`` is always the same.

 Extern "Python" and ``void *`` arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~